In NC, everybody knows somebody who has allergies. And the allergy season in NC is no joke.

 If you have itchy eyes, you probably have allergies, not a cold.
 Not only that, but if your symptoms seem to get worse when you go outside, you might have allergies.

 Lastly, a cold lasts about a week, but allergies will stick around until your allergen is gone.
+North Carolina pollen is no joke.
 In NC, allergy season feels like it lasts forever.
 Surprise!
 That's because we actually have several allergy seasons.
 As if one wasn't bad enough.

 In North Carolina, we don’t just have one pollen season—we have three.
 There’s some overlap in these seasons.
 The different pollen seasons are determined by the types of plants producing pollen.